 However, if you plan to invite a chihuahua into your house, you must still keep a warm, comfortable temperature indoors.

-6. POSSIBLE BONE AND JOINT ISSUE MAY OCCUR
+6. BE AWARE OF POSSIBLE BONE AND JOINT ISSUES

 Fret not, as this won’t become an issue when you successfully housebreak your puppy.
 However, you should know that it takes a little time and patience to train chihuahuas.